OCHA-DAP/pa-anticipatory-action/analyses/ssd/flood_trigger/ssd_floodscan_rubkonafangak.md

 We next plot the raster data again.
 In 2021 we can see that around the whole county there was flooding, with different intensity per pixel.
 In 2021 already a large part of the country was flooded at the beginning of the season.
-When we look at 2020, we can see that the flooding clearly starts from the bottom-right bottom and then spreads.
+When we look at 2020, we can see that the flooding clearly starts from the bottom-left bottom and then spreads.

 ```python
 #gif of the timeseries